SeechRobin/restaurant-app/README.md

 ### Implementation.

+I created a [React](https://reactjs.org/) web app and a [NodeJs](https://nodejs.org/en/) server to provide a REST API.

-I loaded the json data into MongoDB and added extra fields to the data. see below:
+I loaded the json data into [MongoDB](https://www.mongodb.com/) and added extra fields to the data. see below:

 ```sh
 {